pfptcommunity/pfptcommunity/README.md

 - Open Advanced Editor
 - Set your API credentials in the script
 - Go back
-- click Refresh
+- Click Refresh

 <br>

-Excel note:
+Howto: Getting started with Excel sheet.

-- Download the xls sheet and pop-in your API credentials in the settings tab
+- Download and Open the xls sheet and pop-in your API credentials in the settings tab
 - Press Data / Refresh All
 - When asked, select "Use anonymous access for this Web content"